natomato/Loan_it_to_me/README.md

 ##Loan It To Me

 A simple app to rent tools from neighbors.
 The site interface was inspired by airbnb.
-I use backbone to smooth the transitions between different views and to provide instant search.
+I use Backbone.js to smooth the transitions between different views and to provide instant search.
 I use Thoughtbot's excellent [backbone-support](https://github.com/thoughtbot/backbone-support) to unbind events and more cleanly change the views.

 ##Demo Site